ropensci/cffr/tests/testthat/_snaps/cff-methods.md

     Code
       a_cff
     Output
+      cff-version: 1.2.0
+      message: If you use this software, please cite it using these metadata.
+      title: My Research Software
       authors:
       - family-names: Doe
         given-names: John
-      cff-version: 1.2.0
-      message: If you use this software, please cite it using these metadata.
-      title: My Research Software

 ---

     Code
       head(a_cff, 2)
     Output
-      authors:
-      - family-names: Doe
-        given-names: John
       cff-version: 1.2.0
+      message: If you use this software, please cite it using these metadata.

 ---

     Code
       tail(a_cff, 2)
     Output
-      message: If you use this software, please cite it using these metadata.
       title: My Research Software
+      authors:
+      - family-names: Doe
+        given-names: John

 # toBibtex

     Code
       toBibtex(full_cff)
     Output
-      @Misc{druskatspaaks:2021,
+      @Misc{druskat_etall:2021,
         title = {Citation File Format},
         author = {Stephan Druskat and Jurriaan H. Spaaks and Neil {Chue Hong} and Robert Haines and James Baker and Spencer Bliven and Egon Willighagen and David Pérez-Suárez and Alexander Konovalov}, year = {2021},